How An Appraisal Contingency Can Protect You

 “In most cases, it’s best to keep the appraisal contingency in place,” Haynie says.

 An addendum is a separate form that, once signed by the buyer and seller, becomes part of the sales contract.
-Appraisal contingency addendums are state-specific and allow buyers to move forward with their purchase under certain conditions they agree to.
+Appraisal contingency addendums are state-specific and allow buyers to move forward with their purchase under certain agreed-upon conditions.

 If you’ve weighed the risks of removing the appraisal contingency from your contract, there’s a few additional steps to finalize its elimination.

 First, read through the contract to make sure you’re within the designated appraisal contingency period.
 The length of this decision-making timeline varies by state, as well as the terms in the real estate contract.